GLOBAL MARKETS-Global stocks down slightly while Treasury yields fall

 "It's the economic data and central bank policy and whatever information comes out within those two areas, those are going to be the areas that are going to move Treasury yields up or down at this point," said Jim Barnes, director of fixed income at Bryn Mawr Trust in Berwyn, Pennsylvania.

-The U.S. dollar index =USD slid against most major currencies on Monday and was on track for its biggest monthly drop in a year.
+The U.S. dollar index =USD slid against most major currencies on Monday and was on track for a monthly decline of more than 3%, which would be its biggest monthly drop in a year.

-The oil market faces a tense few days ahead of a meeting of OPEC+ on Nov.
+Oil futures lost ground ahead of a meeting of OPEC+ scheduled for Thursday Nov.
 30, where member countries will try to agree on supply curbs into 2024.
 The meeting was originally slated for Sunday but postponed as producers struggled to agree.
 O/R

 Along with the weaker dollar, investor worries about the Israel-Hamas conflict have boosted gold prices.